WhiteflagProtocol/whiteflag-java/docs/md/packages.md

 protocol functionality from implementation-specific design decisions as much as possible.

+The `org.whiteflagprotocol.java.crypto` package contains all implementation independent cryptogrpahic functionality as defined in the Whiteflag specification, such as encryption, key derivation and negatiation, and authentication.
+Seperating these critical security functions makes them better inspectable, testable and maintainable.

-The `org.whiteflagprotocol.java.util` package contains utilities used by the main protocol classes, but that are not part of the external interface and also not part of the protocol core, e.g. data conversions, such as conversion of Whiteflag message to and from JSON.
+The `org.whiteflagprotocol.java.util` package contains utilities used by the main protocol classes, but that are not part of the external interface and also not part of the protocol core, e.g. data conversions, such as conversion of Whiteflag messages to and from JSON.